 Great Horned Owl

-Barnard has lived at VINS longer than any other exhibit bird.
-She was treated at VINS in 1985 for paralysis in her left foot.
-One of her paralyzed toes is the hallux, the powerful backward-facing toe that is essential for catching prey.
-Unfortunately, Barnard is unable to capture live prey, so she would starve in the wild.
+Barnard has lived at VINS longer than any other bird.
+She was brought here in 1985 emaciated (weighing under two pounds), and treated for an injury to her left foot.
+Barnard’s hallux, the powerful backward-facing toe that is essential for catching prey, is paralyzed, and she would starve if returned to the wild.

 All of our exhibit birds receive biannual health checks and a variety of nutritious food, thanks to the Center for Wild Bird Rehabilitation.
 Our owls eat mostly mice, rat, and rabbit with plenty of fur.
 Furry food helps our owls create and regurgitate healthy pellets containing indigestible parts of their meals.